-We will store personal data obtained from video surveillance for a period of 30 days from the date of recording.
-In the event that the recordings constitute evidence in proceedings conducted on the basis of law, or we become aware that they may constitute evidence in proceedings, the period specified in the previous sentence shall be extended until the proceedings are legally concluded.
+We will store personal data from video surveillance for a period of 30 days from the date of recording.
+In cases where the image recordings constitute evidence in proceedings conducted on the basis of law or we become aware that they may constitute evidence in proceedings, the period specified in the previous sentence shall be extended until the proceedings are legally concluded.